What Is the Hearing Aid Fitting Process?

 The programming is an important step in tuning your hearing aid to you.
 Every person is different, so your HCP will input your preferences and run tests to make sure your base needs are being met.
 Over the course of the next few months, he might tweak your hearing aids to fine-tune them more accurately, but the initial programming will give you a general idea of what your hearing aids are like.

 Questions are welcome during this time, and here are a few you should ask:

 There's no shame in asking questions, and your HCP is there to make sure you leave their office feeling enthused.
 When all your questions are answered, you can return home and begin adjusting to your hearing aids.

 If this is your first time wearing hearing aids, it might feel overwhelming.
 Your HCP might recommend establishing a wearing schedule, where you can spend a little time each day getting used to new sounds.
 The part of your brain that handles hearing is not used to processing sound, so the hearing restoration process can take time.
 It can take anywhere from a few weeks to a couple of months to completely adjust to your first hearing aid.
 Wearing your hearing aids every day will help speed up this process, so make sure to stay loyal to your wearing schedule!

-Stay in contact with your HCP!
-They might assign “homework” to make sure that you’re adjusting properly.
+Stay in contact with your HCP, whether it's through email or programs like the Signia app.
+They might assign "homework" to make sure that you're adjusting properly.
 These assignments might involve:

 - Wear your hearing aids in your home.
 Try wearing them in calm situations first, and then begin exposing yourself to new sounds.